steqeq/0000/docs/conceptual/cmake-packages.rst

   Compiling for the GPU device requires at least C++11.

-This project can then be configured with for eg.
+This project can then be configured with the following cmake commands.

 -  Windows: ``cmake -D CMAKE_CXX_COMPILER:PATH=${env:HIP_PATH}\bin\clang++.exe``